Tax Clinic

 SELF-FILING

-There are a number of providers who offer self-filing options.
+There are many providers who offer self-filing options.
 The pricing and details will vary by provider.
-If you are interested in preparing your own tax return, consider utilising CRA-certified Tax Preparation Softwares.
+If you are interested in preparing your tax return, consider utilizing CRA-certified Tax Preparation Software.
 For a complete list of the certified software available, including pricing information, click here.

 Alternatively, you can also request and file a paper version of the tax return here.